JosephTLyons/GUI-Delay-Time-Calculator/README.md

 Changelog:

 April XX, 2017 - V 1.3:
+1. You can now use the keys "T" and "R" to triger "Tap Tempo" and "Reset Tap Tempo" - which feels more natural than using the mouse to click on the button"
-1. Upgraded to JUCE 5.
+2. Upgraded to JUCE 5.
 Source code is now closed and a "Made with JUCE" splash screen pops up due to my licencing choice.
-2. Small aesthetic changes due to the new LookAndFeelV4 class of JUCE 5.
+3. Small aesthetic changes due to the new LookAndFeelV4 class of JUCE 5.
-3. Version numbers now automatically reported at bottom of app.
+4. Version numbers now automatically reported at bottom of app.
-4. GUI buttons moved and their actions made more clear
+5. GUI buttons moved and their actions made more clear
-5. Changed all output fields from text editors to text labels.
+6. Changed all output fields from text editors to text labels.
 I did this because text editors can be highlighted and labels cannot be.
 The highlighting looks cheesy and unprofessional, so I make them all labels to keep from having the option to highlight output fields.

 April 22, 2017 - V 1.2:
 1. Added tap tempo feature.
 Tap T in time to set tempo, click R to reset internal values so you can use T to calculate a new tempo.
 The R button turns white after the first click of the tap button, to let the user know that if they want to calculate a different speed, to click the reset button.